Time (NF song)

 "Time" is a song by American rapper NF, released on July 12, 2019, as the fourth single from his fourth studio album, The Search (2019).
-The song is NF's second highest-charting song on the Billboard Hot 100 to date, peaking at number 41.
+The song is NF's third highest-charting song on the Billboard Hot 100 to date, peaking at number 41.

 Composition

 The song opens with a violin instrumental.
 NF reflects on his relationship with his wife, which is characterized by misunderstandings and tensions.
 Nevertheless, he is still deeply in love with her and is trying to hold on to the relationship.
 He explains that he is willing to change, but will need to take time.